jeromesaiz/autoXLIFF/README.md

 * {% trans with {'%name%': 'Jerome'} %}Hello %name%{% endtrans %}
 * {{ 'register.new-account%name%'|trans({'%name%': 'jerome'}) }}

 white spaces and single or double are irrelevant, and the search is case insensitive.
+Also, the search within the Twig templates directory is recursive, so you don't need to worry about subfolders.

 Please note that at this time autoXLIFF does not support *transchoice* tags.